kampersanda/sif-embedding/evaluations/law-ai/README.md

 We show steps to run the evaluation, assuming you are at this directory.

-### 1. Download Legal case document similarity datasets
+### 1. Download Legal case document similarity dataset

 Run the following commands: